Women’s League and Cup Rules

 Points for matches will be awarded as follows:

-Tie = 4 points each (plus bonus points)
+Tie or No Result = 2 points each

 Note: Matches not started because the ground is unavailable will be rescheduled, if at all possible.